-So you’ve had a great Valentine Day this year and got engaged.
+So you’ve just got engaged.
 But what now?
 Are you wondering: “Where do I start?”

 Don’t worry; you’re not alone – and like friends and family before you, you will successfully navigate all of the steps to planning your perfect wedding.
 But just because it’s your wedding doesn’t mean it’s up to you to plan everything.
 In fact, you shouldn’t!

-The experts here at Principal Hayley Hotels put years of wedding planning experience to good use.
+The experts here at PH Hotels put years of wedding planning experience to good use.
 Here is their list of top wedding planning tips to ensure you’re set up for success.

 Leave your stress at the door.